pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 JavaScript promises appear to be very different from Python's asyncio.
 But they're not that different!
 The code is written differently (the *syntax* is different), but what is happening under the hood is actually the same (the *semantics* are equivalent).

-The main takeaway from this post should be that it's a good idea to use the Python idioms everywhere because they are easier to learn and are available in many languages, allowing programmers to switch between languages more easily.
+The main takeaway from this post should be that it's a **good idea to use the Python idioms everywhere** because they are easier to learn and are available in many languages, allowing programmers to switch between languages more easily.

 ## Motivation

 When I first studied promises in JavaScript and asyncio in Python, they looked quite different to me.
-Indeed, promises can use a lot of anonymous functions and handle errors differently from other JavaScript code.
+Indeed, promises can use a lot of anonymous functions and they handle errors differently from other JavaScript code.
 For example:

     :::js